thoughtbot/dns/book/chapters/appendix/install.md

 * `nslookup`
 * `whois`

 If the tool is installed, it will return its location on the system.
 If not, it will say `<command> not found`.
-If that's the case, you can use your package manager to install it, described below.
+If that is the case, you can use your package manager to install it, as described below.

 ### Mac and Windows

 Neither Mac OS X nor Windows comes with a package manager.
 Luckily, this is pretty easy to resolve.
-If you're using either of these systems, check out the _Package Management for Mac OS X_ or _Package Management for Windows_ section before moving on to the next section.
+If you are using either of these systems, check out the _Package Management for Mac OS X_ or _Package Management for Windows_ section before moving on to the next section.

 ### Installation